ga-dc/outcomes/roadmap/Outcomes Bootcamp/readme.md

 Hi Name -

-As a talented developer/designer/data scientist in DC, I wanted to invite you to General Assembly’s Web Development Student Spotlight, where you’ll have the chance to meet our most recent graduates of our web development/UX design/data science immersive program.
-Details are here: 1/12, 4:00-6:30 pm, 1133 15th St NW-8th Floor.
+As a talented {developer/designer/data scientist} in DC, I wanted to invite you to General Assembly’s Student Spotlight, where you’ll have the chance to meet our most recent graduates of our {web development/UX design/data science} immersive program.
+Details are here: DATE, 4:00-6:30 pm, 1133 15th St NW-8th Floor.

 Cheers,